uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 To apply the textures you need to drag and drop them onto the correct slots in the material.

-- With the K9 material selected, drag and drop the **K9-diff** texture into the albedo slot.
+- With the K9 material selected, drag and drop the **K9-diff** texture into the albedo slot. this is the diffuse map, some assets may call it "colour".

 ![](images/worksheet_6/albedo.png)

 - Try to find the correct slots for the other textures.

+AO stands for Ambient occlusion, this shows how exposed each part of the model is to ambient light.
+It should go into the Occlusion slot.

+Quite often you will get 2 normal maps, directx and Open GL, Unity is usually setup for opengl, however, try both and choose the one you prefer, make sure you press the "fix" button so Unity knows its a normal map.

-You may find that you do not need all of them.
+You may find that you cannot use all the maps.